MrunalD20/MyFirstGitProject/README.md

-This change is from feature1 branch.
+This line is from FEATURE branch.